korcsmarosgroup/organoid_regulatory_networks/README.md

 #### Code
 The code is found in the directory *Rewiring_pathway_analysis/*.

-## Analysis of Crohn's disease and Ulcerative Colitis associated genes
+## Analysis of Crohn's disease, ulcerative colitis and drug target associated genes

-This stage gets the number of Crohn's / UC associated genes present in the DEG lists, the regulatory networks and the regulator-marker networks.
-It requires the output from the stages **Generating regulatory networks** and **Filtering networks for markers and their regulators**.
-I then calculates the hypergeometric significance statistic to determine the significance of the enrichment of Crohn's genes in the regulatory networks.
+This stage overlaps gene lists of interest with the PCeE and GCeE networks.

+The first stage, carried out with script *genes_of_interest_in_networks.R*, overlaps lists of genes with all nodes of the networks.
+The input lists are of SNP associated UC / CD genes, eQTL associated CD genes and drug target genes.
+Hypergeometric significance tests calculate the significance of genes of interest enrichment in the network.
+The script requires the output from the stage **Generating regulatory networks**.

+The second stage, carried out with the script *genes_in_master_targets.R*, overlaps lists of genes with targets of predicted master regulators in the networks.
+The input lists are of SNP associated UC / CD genes and a list of goblet cell differentially expressed genes associated with UC.
+Hypergeometric significance tests calculate the significance of genes of interest enrichment in the master regualtor targets.
+The script requires the output from the stage **Generating regulatory networks**.

-The Crohn's / UC associated genes are taken from the papers Jostins et al., 2012 and Farh et al., 2015.
+The CD / UC SNP associated genes are taken from the papers Jostins et al., 2012 and Farh et al., 2015.
+The CD eQTL genes are taken from Di Narzo et al., 2016 and the drug target genes from the DGIdb database (Cotto et al., 2018).
+The goblet cell UC differentially expressed genes were taken from the supplementary table 4 from Smillie et al., 2019 (inflammed UC vs healthy).

 #### Output

-The script outputs tab delimited text files listing the Crohn's / UC genes identified in the DEG lists/networks.
-It prints the results of the hypergeometric significance test.
+The first script outputs tab delimited text files saved with list of CD/UC/drug target genes in the networks files.
+Additionally, tab delimited text files  with the same format as the input files (networks files) but filtered for the CD/UC/drug target genes only.
+Finally, the script prints the results of the hypergeometric significance test on the Paneth and goblet networks.

+The second script outputs a tab delimited text file which gives in sentences, the results.
+It also outputs a list of all genes of interest targeted by at least one of the master regualtors in the network (as a text file).

 #### Code
-The code is found in the directory *Crohns_uc_genes_overlap/*.
+The code is found in the directory *Disease_relevance/*.

 ## Dependencies